Waterdrips/waterdrips2.github.io/_posts/2020-01-20-inlets-pro.md

 # Inlets!
 What is it?
 inlets is a reverse proxy and service tunnel written in Go.

-This is the section from the [inlet's github README](https://github.com/inlets/inlets#inlets)
+This is the section from the [inlet's github README](https://github.com/inlets/inlets-pro#overview)
-> inlets combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
-An exit-node may be a 5-10 USD VPS or any other computer with an IPv4 IP address.
+> inlets PRO replaces SSH tunnels, VPNs, SaaS tunnels, port-forwarding and dedicated connections.
 >
-> Why do we need this project?
-Similar tools such as ngrok or Argo Tunnel from Cloudflare are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64.
-Ngrok is also often banned by corporate firewall policies meaning it can be unusable.
-Other open-source tunnel tools are designed to only set up a single static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public IP address over a websocket tunnel.
+> It's compatible with any HTTP (L7) or TCP (L4) software and can work through the most challenging network conditions like captive portals, HTTP proxies, firewalls and NAT to give you access to services.
 >
-> When combined with SSL - inlets can be used with any corporate HTTP proxy which supports CONNECT.
+> You can run the tunnel as a process, container or Kubernetes Pod, and it's easy to configure or automate it.

 This means you can use it to create inbound network tunnels to computers that don't have a public IP, are behind firewalls or get assigned new IPs frequently.
 Things like your laptop when you move from the office to a coffee shop.
 While writing